filecoin-project/lotus-docs/content/en/storage-providers/operate/maintenance.md

 toc: true
 ---

 These operations are normally related to maintenances and upgrades.
-Given that miners are expected to submit proofs to the chain in a continuous fashion while running long and expensive operations, it is important that operators become familiar with how to manage some of the events in the miner lifecycle so that they can be performed with the maximum guarantees.
+Given that storage providers are expected to submit proofs to the chain in a continuous fashion while running long and expensive operations, it is important that operators become familiar with how to manage some of the events in the storage provider lifecycle, so that they can be performed with the maximum guarantees.

 ## Safely restarting the miner daemon

 The process of shutting down a miner and starting it again is complicated.
 Several factors need to be taken into account to be able to do it with all the guarantees:

-- How long the miner plans to be offline.
+- How long the storage provider plans to be offline.
 - The existence and distribution of proving deadlines for the miner.
-- The presence of open payment channels and ongoing retrieval deals.
 - The occurrence of ongoing sealing operations.

 ### Reducing the time offline

-Given the need to continuously send proofs to the network, the miner should be offline as little as possible. _Offline-time_ includes the time it takes for the computer to restart the miner daemon fully.
+Given the need to continuously send proofs to the network, the storage provider should be offline as little as possible. _Offline-time_ includes the time it takes for the computer to restart the lotus-miner daemon fully.
 For these reasons, we recommend you follow these steps:

-1. Rebuild, install any upgrades before restarting the Lotus Miner process.
+1. Rebuild, install any upgrades before restarting the lotus-miner process.
 1. Ensure the proof parameters are on a fast storage drive like an NVMe drive or SSD.
-These are the proof parameters that are downloaded the first time the miner is started, and are saved to `var/tmp/filecoin-proof-parameters`, or `$FIL_PROOFS_PARAMETER_CACHE` if the environment variable is defined.
+These are the proof parameters that are downloaded the first time the lotus-miner is started, and are saved to `var/tmp/filecoin-proof-parameters`, or `$FIL_PROOFS_PARAMETER_CACHE` if the environment variable is defined.

 ### Ensuring proofs for the current deadline have been sent

-Shutting down your miner while there are still pending operations could get your [miner slashed](https://docs.filecoin.io/mine/slashing/).
+Shutting down your lotus-miner while there are still pending proving operations could get your [miner slashed](https://docs.filecoin.io/mine/slashing/).
 Check that there are no pending operations by running `lotus-miner proving info`.
 If any deadline shows a _block height_ in the past, do not restart yet.

 In the following example, `Deadline Open` is 454, which is earlier than `Current Epoch` of 500.
 This miner should not be shut down or restarted: